 About

-In November 2023, Bartu made his U.S. debut with concerts and events organized in New York, Chicago, and Washington D.C.
-During this tour, in addition to professional engagements, he performed for charities supporting children in disadvantaged communities, such as Big Shoulders Fund and the Boys and Girls Club of Michael Jordan in Chicago.
-He also gave private concerts hosted by notable figures and organizations, including Ms. Judith Pisar, UNESCO Special Envoy for Cultural Diplomacy, and the Chicago Club.
-His tour also included a one-hour solo violin performance at the United Nations headquarters (UNHQ) in New York organized by the Permanent Mission of France to the UN.
-An excerpt from Bartu’s performance was shared on social media by Stéphane Dujarric, Spokesman for UN Secretary-General António Guterres, who was among the audience, with the caption, “A rare, and much needed, moment of pure beauty at UNHQ”.
+In November 2023, Bartu made his U.S. debut with performances organized in Chicago, New York, and Washington D.C.
+During this tour, in addition to professional engagements, he performed for charities, such as Big Shoulders Fund and the Boys and Girls Club of Michael Jordan in Chicago.
+He also gave concerts at the United Nations in New York under the sponsorship of France.

 I can’t say enough good things about Bartu!
 He is incredibly talented & at the same time, he is extremely inquisitive, hungry to learn, hungry to grow and hungry to expand his vocabulary.
 His level of proficiency and grace are far beyond his years on this planet and I am very excited for his future as well as the future of music!